 Idli Sambar (Steamed Rice Cakes with Lentil Stew)

-Idli sambar is a foundational South Indian breakfast that pairs soft, steamed rice cakes with a spiced lentil and vegetable stew.
-The idli batter, made from fermented ground rice and urad dal, is poured into molds and steamed for ten to twelve minutes, producing spongy, airy discs that absorb sauces readily.
-The sambar starts with toor dal simmered until completely soft and partially mashed, then combined with sauteed onion and tomato, sambar powder, and tamarind water for a ten-minute simmer.
-Tamarind contributes a sour tang that balances the earthiness of the lentils, while the spice blend adds warmth without overwhelming heat.
-The final step is tempering, where mustard seeds are popped in hot oil and stirred into the finished stew, releasing a nutty, aromatic burst.
-Dipping or soaking the mild idli in the bold, tangy sambar creates a contrast that defines this combination.
+Idli sambar is a foundational South Indian breakfast that pairs soft, steamed rice cakes with a deeply spiced lentil and vegetable stew.
+The idli batter is made by soaking and grinding rice and urad dal separately, then mixing and leaving the combination to ferment overnight; this fermentation is what produces the airy, spongy texture when the batter is poured into molds and steamed for ten to twelve minutes.
+The resulting discs absorb sauces readily and have a mild, slightly tangy flavor from the fermentation.
+The sambar starts with toor dal simmered until completely soft and partially mashed to give the broth body, then combined with sauteed onion and tomato along with sambar powder and tamarind water for a ten-minute simmer.
+Tamarind's pronounced sourness balances the earthiness of the lentils and keeps the broth from tasting heavy, while the spice blend in sambar powder adds a warm background heat without becoming harsh.
+The final and essential step is tempering: mustard seeds are dropped into very hot oil until they pop and scatter, then the spiced oil is stirred into the finished stew, releasing a nutty, aromatic burst that threads through the whole pot.
+Dipping or soaking the mild, fluffy idli in the bold, tangy sambar creates the contrast that defines this combination and distinguishes it from eating either component alone.
+Coconut chutney served alongside adds a cool, creamy counterpoint.

 Instructions